Test Valley Borough Council does not provide a trade waste collection service.

 The Council’s Environmental Service Officers are authorised to check businesses to ensure they are practising appropriate waste management.
 This means an officer may come to your premises and ask you to demonstrate your waste is being contained adequately and that you have a valid waste contract and the required WTNs.

 Failure to comply with your Duty of Care is a criminal offence.
-Test Valley Borough Council may issue a £300 Fixed Penalty Notice for this offence, or seek a prosecution where significant breaches occur.
-The maximum penalty for this offence is £5,000.
+Test Valley Borough Council may issue a £300 Fixed Penalty Notice for this offence.
+If significant breaches occur, a prosecution may be sought which carries an unlimited fine.